-As a general rule, no information about a student should be passed on to a third party outside college without the student's prior consent.
-All referrals to other agencies, such as counselling, health and advice services, should be made with the knowledge and agreement of the student.
+As a general rule, no information about a student should be passed on to a third party outside college without the student's prior consent, although there may be legitimate reasons where data may be shared without consent such as police requests, safeguarding law requires etc. All referrals to other agencies, such as counselling, health and advice services, should be made with the knowledge and agreement of the student.

-Whenever possible, consent should be obtained in writing.
-Where consent is verbal it should be noted on the student's file.
+Whenever consent is used as a basis to share information; this, if possible, should be obtained in writing.
+If not possible, and where consent is verbal it should be noted on the student's file.
 Where sensitive data is being disclosed, explicit informed consent should be obtained for each occasion unless there are overriding health, safety or safeguarding concerns.